danieleborghe/danieleborghe/README.md

 - 🔭 Fascinated by Machine Learning, Natural Language Processing and Computational Psycho- and Neuro-Linguistics

-- 🛰️ Interested in scientific research, technology and politics
+- 🛰️ Interested in scientific research, technology, and politics, occasionally you can find me in the gym

+- 👽 Sci-Fi addicted

 - *✒️ I need the carbon monoxide to survive...*